Shrinkhal01/-Real-time-Object-Detection-using-TensorFlow-and-OpenCV/README.md

 Make sure your webcam is connected and working.

-Usage
-Run the Python script:
+# Run the Python script:
 ```
 python OD.py
 ```